Frivolous-Sites/openssl/README.md

 For example, since `dilithium2` [claims NIST L2 security](https://github.com/open-quantum-safe/liboqs/blob/main/docs/algorithms/sig/dilithium.md), the hybrids `rsa3072_dilithium2` and `p256_dilithium2` are available.

 For further information about each algorithm's strengths and limitations, see the [documentation markdown files at liboqs](https://github.com/open-quantum-safe/liboqs/tree/main/docs/algorithms/sig).

+#### Use liboqs Algorithms Not in the Fork

+1. Add the algorithm metadata to oqs-template/generate.yml (following the conventions established therein)
+2. Run `python3 oqs-template/generate.py`
+3. Run `make generate_crypto_objects` to re-generate the object-related files (obj_dat.h, obj_mac.num, obj_mac.h)

 ## Quickstart